philwunderlich/philwunderlich.github.io/Stata-slides/Session7/slides/slides7-2.md

 - Calculate and interpret the correlation coefficient for all pairs of metric/continuous variables in your analysis.
     - If you only have one metric/continuous variable in your analysis so far, find another on, that might be related to your dependent variable, or use one of the example variables.
 - Is there a linear association between respondent's age and the age of their partner?
 (1) Identify and recode the relevant variables.
 (2) Plot the relationship between both variables.
-(3) Calculate and interpret the regression coefficient.
+(3) Calculate and interpret the correlation coefficient.
 (4) Interpret the number of observations the correlation coefficient is based on.